Étoile (TV series): Casting

 On April 26, 2023, it was reported that the new series, Étoile, had been given a two-season order from Amazon Prime Video, and that it would star Luke Kirby and Gideon Glick (both worked previously with Sherman-Palladino and Palladino on The Marvelous Mrs. Maisel), as well as Camille Cottin, Simon Callow, Lou de Laâge, and David Alvarez.
 Charlotte Gainsbourg later replaced Cottin, who dropped out over scheduling conflicts.

 On November 26, 2024, it was reported that David Haig had been added to the cast as a regular.
 On December 5, 2024, it was reported that Ivan du Pontavice and Taïs Vinolo had been added to the cast.
+Du Pontavice is the son of Xilam CEO and producer, Marc du Pontavice and director and Xilam administrator, Alix de Maistre.
 Yanic Truesdale and Kelly Bishop, who both worked with Sherman-Palladino on Gilmore Girls, would have recurring roles.
 Several featured performers and all of the background dancers were selected from within the ballet community.
 Pointe highlighted that the Palladinos, with choreographer and producer Marguerite Derricks, "pulled from top European and American troupes to create two fictional companies of about 20 dancers each".
 Neither Laâge or Pontavice are dancers so Constance Devernay and Arcadian Broad, respectively, were cast as their dance doubles.
 Derricks and Sherman-Palladino commented on not hiding the use of dance doubles as they instead wanted to take the approach of celebrating the artistry of the show's dancers.